vuestorefront/vue-storefront/packages/core/docs/reference/migrate/2.5.12/overview.md

 ## Update `nuxt.config.js`

-In this release, we've added the `middlewareUrl` optional property to define your API endpoint (URL to the Server Middleware).
-To enable the property, open the `nuxt.config.js` file and add the `middlewareUrl` property to the `publicRuntimeConfig` object as shown below:
+In this release, we've added the optional  `middlewareUrl` property to define the URL to the Server Middleware.
+Open the `nuxt.config.js` file and add the `middlewareUrl` property to the `publicRuntimeConfig` object as shown below.

 :::warning
 Make sure to pass the whole URL with protocol, port (if applicable), and suffix it with `/api/`.